jmil/Bioe421_521-MicrocontrollerApplications/Lab_08--DangerShieldPart3/Lab08_A--UseTheMouse.md

 http://pixabay.com/

-1. Open an instance of LXTerminal (should be an icon on your desktop).
+1. Open an instance of LXTerminal (remember <control-alt-T> key combo).
 This is your handy bash shell!
 You can do everything here we have done in class so far.
+Check what directory you are in.
+What command did you run to check the current directory?

+		$

+1. Install Processing and Arduino via:

+		$ sudo apt-get update
+		$ sudo apt-get dist-upgrade
+		$ sudo apt-get install arduino processing

 1. Open `Arduino` (`Start Menu` -> `Programming` -> `Arduino IDE`), and get familiar with the GUI version of the application.
-You need to make sure you correctly setup your Arduino board:
+With your Arduino Uno plugged in, you need to make sure you correctly setup your Arduino board:

 	`Tools` -> `Board` -> `Arduino Uno`